 5. Green Up Daily PA Announcements

-*Have different kids read different eco-facts over the morning announcements during Earth Months.
-Visit the EcoKids home page or www.ecokids.ca to view the Eco-Calendar and get some green facts.
+Have different kids read different eco-facts over the morning announcements during Earth Month, April.
+Visit the EcoKids home page to view the Eco-Calendar and get some green facts.

 6. Earth Day Groceries Project

-That national project web site (www.earthdaybags.org) contains everything you need to know to participate and provides free materials and resources.
+The national project web site, www.earthdaybags.org, contains everything you need to know to participate and provides free materials and resources.
 Participants can also submit reports and their projects which will be posted on the web site as part of the national record.

 7. Write a Story

-*Have your class/child sit down and write a short story of an imaginary trip through the jungle.
-Have them include animals, people, plants, colors that are encountered.
+Have your class/child sit down and write a short story of an imaginary trip through the jungle.
+Have them include animals, people, plants, and colors that are encountered.
 After they’ve each written a story share them with the class and then go to the library.
-Research the effects of deforestation and animal poaching are damaging the rainforest.
+Research the effects deforestation and animal poaching have on the rainforest.

 8. Give Earth a Hand – Bulletin Board

 Have each student trace a hand and cut it out.
 On each finger, the student can write one way in which he or she can help the Earth.
 Display the colorful hands around a map of the world or an art rendering of planet Earth.